KaroAntonio/4-Gram-Tensorflow/walkthrough.md

 ### The Code

 The largest diffifculty of learning to work with tensorflow is coming to understand that nothing is immediately evaluated, everything is just a structure for when the model eventually runs.
-This is disorienting and presents a decent curve, especially if you have little to no experience with the Machine Learning Theory behind Neural Nets (like me!).
+This is disorienting and presents a decent curve, especially if you have little to no experience with the Machine Learning Theory behind Neural Nets.

 So a couple things learned: